flowscripter/docs/design/domain-model-concepts.md

 - persisted intermittently
 - remotely stored

-### Packages
+### Javascript Modules

-As the runtime is based on NodeJS, the underlying plugin and module system is based on npm support for packages.
+As the runtime uses ES6 modules, plugins can make use of 3rd party Javascript modules.
+Support for importing these in the NodeJS runtime and browser runtime is transparent to the plugin implementer.

-The CLI can be used to:

-- manage and use t9r modules using t9r commands without any knowledge of NodeJS or npm.
+The CLI is used to manage and use t9r plugins using t9r commands without any knowledge of NodeJS or npm.

-- manage t9r modules and 3rd party NodeJS packages with knowledge of npm.
+It is also used to scaffold, build and deploy t9r plugins.

-For NodeJS developers and t9r plugin framework users, standard NodeJS and npm can also be used to manage and use t9r modules and 3rd party NodeJS packages.
+`npm` is used to manage 3rd party Javascript modules packages.

 ### Plugin Framework

-Plugin framework for t9r modules defines extension points to implement:
+The plugin framework for t9r modules defines interfaces to implement:

 - commands
+- extensions:
     - operators
+    - data stores
+    - attribute keys
     - models
     - payload types
-- data stores
-- attribute keys

 Payload types and models can extend the Javascript API.